-As of March 2018, MINI also includes 4G connectivity as standard on all Countryman models.
+MINI also includes 4G connectivity as standard on all Countryman models.
 Dubbed ‘MINI Connected’, the system offers a concierge phone line service, real-time traffic information and improved integration with smartphones, including the ability to send sat-nav information to the car and even operate functions such as the door locks.
 The Countryman PHEV extends this connectivity to hybrid-specific features, including a charging timer and charging-station search function.

 Practicality & boot space

 It’s clear the Countryman (which shares its basic underpinnings with the BMW 2 Series Active Tourer plug-in hybrid MPV) was designed with plug-in hybrid technology in mind, because its interior space isn’t too badly affected.
 The main change is slightly raised rear seats, but the Countryman’s high roofline means there’s still plenty of rear headroom.
-This change does mean the back seats can no longer side forwards and back, though.
+This change does mean the back seats can no longer slide forwards and back, though.

-By positioning the battery pack under the back seats and the electric motor under the luggage compartment, boot space has only shrunk by 45 litres, now measuring 405 litres and still easily beating the Toyota C-HR (377 litres).
+By positioning the battery pack under the back seats and the electric motor under the luggage compartment, boot space has shrunk by only 45 litres, now measuring 405 litres and still easily beating the Toyota C-HR (377 litres).
 This is slightly smaller than the Kia Niro (427 litres) and the Mitsubishi Outlander PHEV has a bigger boot still (463 litres), but perhaps not by as much as you might expect given its boxy shape.

 The rear seats split and fold in a 40:20:40 configuration, so it’s possible to travel with four adults and place long items like skis or snowboards between your rear passengers.
 One point to note is that the petrol tank has shrunk from 51 to 36 litres, but MINI claims the extra economy of the Countryman should boost driving range to help make up for it.